s3alfisc/summclust/cran-comments.md

 + Submission 4:

-fixed broken link; ignore misspelled Stata (it is not misspelled)
+deleted broken link; ignore misspelled Stata (it is not misspelled); checked again on rhub; github actions

 "
 Possibly misspelled words in DESCRIPTION: